dfhoughton/list_matcher/README.md

 ```

 Whether boundary expressions should be attached to the margins of every expression in the list.
 If this value is simply true, this means
-each items marginal characters, the first and the last, are tested to see whether they are word characters and if so the word
+each item's marginal characters, the first and the last, are tested to see whether they are word characters and if so the word
 boundary symbol, `\b`, is appended to them where appropriate.
 There are several variants on this, however:

 ```ruby